 The Bucharest Early Intervention Project (BEIP) was a randomized controlled trial of foster care as an intervention for children abandoned at or around the time of birth and placed in one of six institutions for young children in Bucharest, Romania (Zeanah, et al., 2003).

-We have found in data collected on children through 54 months of age that early institutionalization leads to profound deficits and delays in cognitive (i.e., IQ) and socio-emotional behaviors (i.e., attachment), a greatly elevated incidence of psychiatric disorders and impairment, and differences in brain electrical activity.
-Our foster care intervention was broadly effective in enhancing children’s development, but for specific domains of neural activity (EEG), language, cognition and social-emotional functioning there appear to be sensitive periods regulating their recovery.
+Our foster care intervention was broadly effective in enhancing children’s development, and for specific domains, including brain activity (EEG), attachment, language, and cognition, there appear to be sensitive periods regulating their recovery.
 That is, the earlier a child was placed in foster care, the better their recovery.
 Although the sensitive periods for recovery vary by domain, our results suggest that placement before the age of 2 years is key.

 Finally, there are a few areas, such as executive functioning (i.e., memory and cognitive monitoring), in which placement into foster care does not significantly impact development/performance.

 We are currently conducting an assessment of the BEIP sample at age 16 years** and will continue to examine these data to determine whether our intervention has more lasting effects, to explore additional sensitive periods in recovery and to identify mechanisms associated with such recovery in cognitive, social, and psychological development.

 * Funding provided by the John D. and Catherine T. MacArthur Foundation, the Binder Family Foundation, the Sinneave Family Foundation and the National Institute of Mental Health of the National Institutes of Health (award number R01MH091363).